 Find out the differences between the two and where best to use them.

 What is MDF?

 Medium Density Fibreboard or MDF is an engineered wood composite.

-The wood is broken down into the basic fibre or fibre lumps.
-For this reason, the particular species of wood, straightness, knottiness, etc are not really important.
-This allows MDF raw material costs to be quite low.
+When creating MDF, manufacturers break wood down into the basic fibre or fibre lumps.
+For this reason, the particular species of wood, straightness, knottiness, etc. are not important.
+This allows manufacturers to source cheaper MDF raw material and keep the overall costs low.